 Steps for Displaying Excel in SharePoint

-1. If your spreadsheet contains a Data Connection (as our How To example does), you need to ensure that the data connection exists in a Data Connection library on SharePoint, and that your file is pointing at that connection.
-That Connection library also has to be designated as “Trusted” by Excel Services, which calls for intervention by a SharePoint Admin.
-In general, your organization should have a set of Data Connections predefined in a Data Connection library for targets of interest, with the appropriate security context being used for the connections.
+1. If your spreadsheet contains a Data Connection (as our How To example does), you need to ensure that the Data Connection exists in a Data Connection Library on SharePoint and that your file is pointing at that connection.
+That Connection Library also has to be designated as “trusted” by Excel Services, which calls for intervention by a SharePoint administrator.
+In general, your organization should have a set of data connections predefined in a Data Connection Library for targets of interest, with the appropriate security context being used for the connections.
 Since the Web Part routes its requests through Excel Services, security has to be considered in that context.

-2. Your Excel file also needs to have been saved to a SharePoint document library that has been configured as “Trusted” by Excel Services.
+2. Your Excel file also needs to have been saved to a SharePoint document library that has been configured as “trusted” by Excel Services.
 Contact your IT department if you do not know which libraries have been configured in this way.
-Ideally, this library should be in the same site as your web page, although it is possible to display a file from a trusted library in a different site if you know the URL.
+Ideally, this library should be in the same site as your Web page, although it is possible to display a file from a trusted library in a different site if you know the URL.

-3. If you do not have a page, you can create one by going to the site of interest, clicking the “Site Actions” button in the upper left corner, and choosing the “New Page” button.
+3. If you do not have a page, you can create one by going to the site of interest, clicking the Site Actions button in the upper left corner, and choosing the New Page button.

-4. Go to the SharePoint page you like to include the report in, select “Edit,” and open the Insert tab in the Editing Tools group on the ribbon.
+4. Go to the SharePoint page you like to include the report in, select Edit, and open the Insert tab in the Editing Tools group on the ribbon.
+(See Figure 10.29.)

-Figure 10.29: Editing SharePoint Page [10-29-editPage.tif]
+Figure 10.29 Editing SharePoint Page [10-29-editPage.tif]

-Figure 10.30: Inserting a Web Part [10-30-insertWebPart.tif]

-5. Click on Web Part.
+5. Click on Web Part (see Figure 10.30).
 In the Categories list, select Business Data.
-In the Web Part list, find and select Excel Web Access, and click the Add button.
+In the Web Part list, find and select Excel Web Access (see Figure 10.31), and click the Add button.

+Figure 10.30 Inserting a Web Part [10-30-insertWebPart.tif]

-Figure 10.31: SharePoint Web Part Selection [10-31-insertExcelWebAccess.tif]
+Figure 10.31 SharePoint Web Part Selection [10-31-insertExcelWebAccess.tif]

-6. Click on the link “Click here to open the tool pane.”
-The Excel Web Access properties should pop up.
+6. Click on the link: Click here to open the tool pane.
+(See Figure 10.32) The Excel Web Access properties should pop up.

-Figure 10.32: Linking to Excel Workbook [10-32-selectAWorkbook.tif]
+Figure 10.32 Linking to Excel Workbook [10-32-selectAWorkbook.tif]

-Figure 10.33: File Workbook Locator [10-33-workbookButton.tif]
+Figure 10.33 File Workbook Locator [10-33-workbookButton.tif]

 7. In the Workbook Display section, enter the location of your Excel file.
-Click on the … button.
-This will bring up a “Select an Asset” dialog to help you navigate to the library where you’ve saved your spreadsheet.
+Click on the … button (see Figure 10.33).
+This will bring up a Select an Asset dialog to help you navigate to the library where you’ve saved your spreadsheet.
 Navigate, select your file, and hit OK.

 8. Leave the “Named Item” blank.
-Note that you have the option of restricting what portion of a workbook gets shown in the web part via this mechanism.
+Note that you have the option of restricting what portion of a workbook gets shown in the Web Part via this mechanism.
 This can be useful for security purposes.
-You could use this to restrict the displayed item to a Pivot Table, a Chart, or a named range.
+You could use this to restrict the displayed item to a pivot table, a chart, or a named range.
 You can also control what parts of a workbook can be displayed at the time you publish the workbook to SharePoint from Excel.

-9. Review the options for Toolbar and Title Bar.
-Note that if you want to modify the title, you will need to uncheck the “Autogenerate Web Part Title” checkbox here, but the actual title is set in the Appearance section.
+9. Review the options for toolbar and title bar.
+Note that if you want to modify the title, you will need to uncheck the Autogenerate Web Part Title check box here, but the actual title is set in the Appearance section.

 10. Click on the + for Appearance, and change the height to 600 pixels.

-11. We will keep all the remaining default options for the remainder of the web part properties, but take a moment to look them over.
+11. Keep all the remaining default options for the remainder of the Web Part properties, but take a moment to look them over.
 Click the OK button when you’re finished.